 Anni Albers works are included in major public collections such as Queensland Art Gallery, Australia, the Peggy Guggenheim Collection, Venice, Tate Britain, London and MoMA, New York.

-The Alan Cristea Gallery is the sole worldwide representative for the prints from the Josef and Anni Albers Foundation.
+The Alan Cristea Gallery is the exclusive worldwide representative for the prints from the Josef and Anni Albers Foundation.